Lee Jang-kun

-He is the first overseas player in Pro Kabaddi League to score 400 raid points.
-He became the most valuable international player In season 5 after he was retained by Bengal Warriors, and he played for the same franchise until the 2018-19 Pro Kabaddi League season.
-He Joined the Patna Pirates in the 7th season of the Pro Kabaddi League.
-He is the most successful foreign raider in the history of Pro Kabaddi League.
+He is the first overseas player in the Pro Kabaddi League to score 400 raid points.
+He became the most valuable international player in the fifth season after he was retained by Bengal Warriorz and has played for the same franchise until the sixth season.
+He joined Patna Pirates in the seventh season.
+He is the most successful foreign raider in the history of the Pro Kabaddi League.